Division of Molecular Biology & Human Genetics

 Prof. Samantha SamSam 01.jpgpson

 Prof Sampson is a tuberculosis (TB) researcher with expertise in mycobacterial genetics, microbiology, immunology and animal models of TB.
 Prof. Sampson obtained her PhD from Stellenbosch University, and undertook post-doctoral training at the Harvard University School of Public Health and Imperial College London (where she held a Wellcome Trust Research Career Development Fellowship).
-Upon being awarded a SARChI Chair in Mycobactomics, she returned to South Africa to establish a research group focused on TB host-pathogen interactions within the DST/NRF Centre of Excellence in Biomedical Tuberculosis Research in the Division of Molecular Biology and Human Genetics.
+Upon being awarded a SARChI Chair in Mycobactomics, she returned to South Africa to establish a research group focused on TB host-pathogen interactions within the SA MRC Centre for Tuberculosis Research (www.samrc.ac.za/research/intramural-research-units/tuberculosis)in the Division of Molecular Biology and Human Genetics.
+She chairs the Institutional Research Ethics committee for Biological and Environmental Safety (ethics commitee for biological and environmental safety) and is Director of the VALIDATE network. (www.validate-network.org)

 Email